gportay/cqfd6/README.md

 ## Build Container Environment

-When cqfd runs, a docker container is launched as the environment in which to run the *command*.
+When cqfd runs, a build container is launched as the environment in which to run the *command*.
 Within this environment, commands are run as the same user as the one invoking cqfd (with a fallback to the 'builder' user in case it cannot be determined).
-So that this user has access to local files, the current working directory is mapped to the same location inside the container.
+So that this user has access to local files, the current working directory is mapped to the same location inside the build container.

 ### SSH Handling